 Information about required application materials and the selection process can be obtained by contacting the Postdoctoral Coordinator, William Faustman, Ph.D., preferably by email at William.Faustman @va.gov or at (650) 493-5000 x64950.
 The fellowship brochure is updated in the fall of each year and may be viewed or downloaded on the VA Palo Alto Psychology Training website at Psychology Training Program | VA Palo Alto Health Care | Veterans Affairs.
 In order to apply to our fellowship program, you must submit all the required application elements listed below via the APPA CAS system at https://appicpostdoc.liaisoncas.com/applicant-ux/#/login by the due date.
-All application materials must be received by us on or before Tuesday, December 26, 2023 (Note that the Rehabilitation Psychology and Clinical Neuropsychology https://applications will not be read by the Selection Committee.
+All application materials must be received by us on or before Monday, December 23, 2024 (Note that the Rehabilitation Psychology and Clinical Neuropsychology Specialty Fellowships have earlier application deadlines and a separate brochure on the website).
+Incomplete applications will not be read by the Selection Committee.